Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Fourier series expansion over principal bundles

 \section{Fourier series expansion over principal bundles}

-In this technical section we collect some useful facts about expansions of functions into Fourier series over a compact Lie group $G$.
-A general reference is for instance \cite{hel} but we shall use the language of \cite{may}.
-Then we generalize this procedure to expand sections of trivial vector bundles over principal $G$-bundles.
+In this technical section we we collect some useful facts about expansion of functions into Fourier series over a connected compact Lie group $G$.
+A standard reference is for instance \cite{hel, may}.
+Then we generalize this to Fourier expand sections of vector bundles admitting lifted $G$-actions over principal $G$-bundles.
+These results also exist in the literature although in a somewhat implicit form (cf. e.g. \cite[Chapters II and III]{bro-tom}).
+This generalized Fourier expansion is a rigorous mathematical tool for performing dimensional reduction in classical and quantum field theories (cf. e.g. \cite{wit1, wit2}).

 Let $G$ be a compact Lie group and let us denote by ${\rm Irr}(G;\C )$ the set of isomorphism classes of its finite dimensional complex irreducible representations.
 That is, if $\rho\in {\rm Irr}(G;\C )$ then there exists a finite dimensional complex vector space $V_\rho$ and a homomorphism $\rho : G\rightarrow{\rm Aut}V_\rho$.
-For a fixed (isomorphism class of) $\rho$ pick a basis in $V_\rho$ to write $(V_\rho ,e_1,\dots,e_{\dim_\C V_\rho})\cong\C^{\dim_\C V_\rho}$ and denote the corresponding matrix elements of $\gamma\in G$ as $\rho^{ij}(\gamma )$.
-Then $\rho^{ij}:G\rightarrow\C$ is a continuous function and the Peter--Weyl theorem \cite[Theorem 3.1]{bro-tom} implies that
+For a fixed (isomorphism class of) $\rho$ pick a basis in $V_\rho$ to write $(V_\rho ,e_1,\dots,e_{\dim_\C V_\rho})\cong\C^{\dim_\C V_\rho}$ and denote the corresponding matrix elements of $\gamma\in G$ as $\rho_{ij}(\gamma )$.
+Then $\rho_{ij}:G\rightarrow\C$ is a continuous function and the Peter--Weyl theorem \cite[Theorem III.3.1]{bro-tom} implies that